 THC molecule Tetrahydrocannabinol (THC) is the most famous of all the cannabinoids by far, and is the principle psychoactive compound found to naturally occur in the cannabis plant.
 But what actually is it, what is its purpose in nature, and what does it do in the human body?
-These important questions are being intensively studied by scientists the world over.

-These important questions are being intensively studied by scientists the world over, and the results gained in the fifty years since the molecule was first discovered have offered untold benefit to medical science – benefit that just keeps on stacking up, as research continues to intensify and global barriers to research continue to be dismantled.
+These important questions about THC are being intensively studied by scientists the world over, and the results gained in the fifty years since the THC molecule was first discovered have offered untold benefit to medical science – benefit that just keeps on stacking up, as research continues to intensify and global barriers to research continue to be dismantled.

 Chemical Structure and Properties of the THC molecule